Hint at an axion-like particle from the redshift dependence of blazar spectra: AN ATTEMPT BASED ON CONVENTIONAL PHYSICS

-Manifestly, this scenario does not work, since the value of $\chi^2_{\rm red}$ is unduly large.
-This fact hardly comes as a surprise, since we are not best-fitting the data.
-Still, this is a useful exercise, since it quantifies the price we have to pay in order to have a horizontal fitting straight line within conventional physics, and will be a benchmark for comparison when the ALP scenario will be considered.
+Manifestly, this scenario is very hard to believe, since the value of $\chi^2_{\rm red, CP}$ is unduly large.
+By and large, this fact is to be expected, since we are not best-fitting the data.
+Still, this is a useful exercise, since it quantifies the price we have to pay in order to have a horizontal straight regression line -- in agreement with our expectation -- within conventional physics, and it is a benchmark for comparison when a new scenario for flaring blazars will be considered in Sect.
+7.